Administrative Law Judges

 - Research and analyze laws, regulations, policies, and precedent decisions to prepare for hearings and to determine conclusions.

-Administrative Law Judges with little to no experience tend to make between $40270 and $61010 while the more experienced ones make over $120100 per year.
+Administrative Law Judges with little to no experience tend to make between $45120 and $67400 while the more experienced ones can earn over $133850 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Administrative Law Judge is to move to a higher paying state like MA.
-Right now, the highest paying states for Administrative Law Judges are MA, AL, CA, KS and IN.
+One of the easiest ways to increase your salary as an Administrative Law Judge, Adjudicator and Hearing Officer is to move to a higher paying state like MA.
+Right now, the highest paying states for Administrative Law Judges are MA, AL, MO, KS and CA.

-3 other factors that can increase your salary as An Administrative Law Judge is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Administrative Law Judge, Adjudicator and Hearing Officer is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Administrative Law Judges what degree they had when they got the job and most of them said they had a PhD followed by Bachelors degree.
+We asked other Administrative Law Judges what degree they had when they got the job and most of them said they had a PhD followed by a Bachelor’s Degree.

 Pros and Cons